Tiotropium and Olodaterol

 Use: Labeled Indications

-Chronic obstructive pulmonary disease: Maintenance treatment of airflow obstruction in patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
+COPD: Maintenance treatment of patients with COPD, including chronic bronchitis and/or emphysema.

-Hypersensitivity to tiotropium, ipratropium, olodaterol, or any component of the formulation; use in the treatment of asthma without a concomitant long-term asthma control medication.
+Hypersensitivity to tiotropium, ipratropium, olodaterol, or any component of the formulation; monotherapy (without use of a concomitant inhaled corticosteroid) in the treatment of asthma.

 Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to atropine.